apache/beam/learning/prompts/documentation-lookup/36_ai_kfp_orchestration.md

 ```

 Apache Beam pipelines can be used as KFP components consisting of a YAML specification `component.yaml` and a Python source file `preprocess.py`.
 The YAML file defines the input and output arguments of the component, while the Python file contains the Apache Beam pipeline code.

-Since KFP provides input and output arguments as command-line arguments, an `ArgumentParser` is required.
-The component logic and requirements are containerized, and the container image is pushed to a container registry.
+Since KFP provides the input and output arguments as command-line arguments, you need to use the `ArgumentParser` class.
+You containerize the logic and prerequisites of the pipeline components, and then push the resulting container image to a container registry.

-As a final step, the KFP pipeline is compiled into a JSON file and submitted to a KFP client endpoint using `pipeline.py`.
+In the final stage, the `compiler` method transforms the KFP pipeline into a JSON file, and the `pipeline.py` script submits it to a KFP client endpoint.

 ```python
 Compiler().compile(pipeline_func=pipeline, package_path="pipeline.json")